 Someone searching for an event might search for the word “Burbank” and might get a suggestion to look at “Yahoo!
 Burbank” as an event that they might want to find out more about.
-This way of automatically discovering terms related to new events happening at a given place of interest could be based upon sequences of search queries containing both the term Burbank and Yahoo!
+This way of automatically discovering terms related to new events happening at a given place of interest could be based upon search query sequences containing both the term Burbank and Yahoo!
 Burbank.

 People recently searching for “Burbank” may have discovered an event happening at Yahoo known as “Yahoo!
 Burbank” and decided to search for that term.
-The sequence of searches let the search engine know that the terms are semantically related.
+The search query sequences let the search engine know that the terms are semantically related.

 The Yahoo patent application is:

 System and method for determining semantically related terms based on sequences of search queries

 Invented by Kevin Bartz, Vijay Murthi, Benjamin Rey, and Shaji Sebastian

 The present disclosure is directed to systems and methods for determining semantically related terms based on sequences of search queries.